hpaluch/devstack-examples/README.md

 ## MacVTap

+> MacVTap is UNUSABLE on DevStack because of missing Agent support under `lib/neutron_plugins`!!!
+> This text is here kept for reference only...

 MacVTap is most simple interface that connects VMs directly to Bridge interfaces.
 It is similar to way how other solutions (Proxmox VE) works.